Guide to the Best Dubrovnik Beaches

 Good Dubrovnik beaches aren’t just limited to those few near the Old Town.
 You also may want to check out:

 A half-moon pebble and gravel beach near the northern point of the Lapad peninsula about 6km from the old town.
 There’s lot of fun to be had at Copacabana Beach.
 You’ll find parachute boat rides, water chutes, canoes, jet skis, pedalos, and banana rides.
+The beach is equipped with sun loungers, parasols, showers, and changing rooms.
+There are also several beach bars and restaurants where you can grab a refreshing drink or a delicious meal.
+Additionally, Copacabana Beach offers various water sports activities, such as jet skiing, parasailing, and banana boat rides, making it a great spot for adventure seekers.

 If hip is more your style than family, you’ll want to check out the Coral Beach Club not far from Copacabana.
 Expect padded lounge chairs, pricey cocktails, and EDM on the speakers.

 Lapped is the largest beach in Dubrovnik.
 It’s a gravel & sand beach that looks to be more of a place to park your lounger than a typical beach.
 It’s very family friendly with a play area, showers, and shallow waters.
+Lapad Beach is one of the most popular beaches in Dubrovnik with crystal clear waters, and there are plenty of bars and restaurants nearby where you can grab a drink or a bite to eat.
+The beach is easily accessible by public transportation, and there are also plenty of hotels in the area if you’re looking to stay nearby.
+It’s a great spot to spend a relaxing day soaking up the sun and enjoying the beautiful scenery!

 Sveti Jakov Beach

 The sand and shingle beach is located a 30 minute walk from Dubrovnik’s Old Town and is preferred to Banje Beach by locals and visitors-in-the-know.
 It’s at it’s best in the shoulder seasons when it’s not too crowded.
 It’s accessed by a long staircase that you’ll dread climbing but the views of the Old Town and Lokrum Island are worth it.
+Sveti Jakov Beach has clear blue water and stunning views of the surrounding landscape.
+The beach is surrounded by lush greenery and features a small café, making it a great spot to relax and soak up the sun.
+The beach can be reached via a steep staircase, but the climb is worth it for the views and peaceful atmosphere.

 Nude Beaches Near Dubrovnik